 6. Dry Or Rough Coat

 A dog’s coat, regardless of its breed, should be shiny, soft, and thick.
-If you’ve noticed that your pet’s coat has changed and become dry, rough, dull, or bald patches, something could be wrong.
+Something could be wrong if you’ve noticed that your pet’s coat has changed and become dry, rough, dull, or bald patches.
 Several different things can trigger this symptom, from the wrong kind of food to a skin disease.

 However, regardless of the culprit, the issue is severe, so a trip to the vet is a must.
 This gives you a better chance at finding the problem and putting it right.